containers/podman/docs/source/markdown/podman-create.1.md

 	      · bind-propagation: shared, slave, private, unbindable, rshared, rslave, runbindable, or rprivate(default).
 See also mount(2).

-	      . bind-nonrecursive: do not setup a recursive bind mount.
+	      . bind-nonrecursive: do not set up a recursive bind mount.
 By default it is recursive.

 	      . relabel: shared, private.